-- Obtain advance approval from the guidance counselor or a school administrator for all service experiences except those sponsored by the organizations listed in the approved community service organization file located in the counselor's office. - Obtain a time card from the school counselor before completing the service. - Ask the site supervisor to sign the timecard after each session worked. - Return the timecard to the school counselor to be placed in the student's community service file so the file may be updated.

-• Arrange his/her own service experiences not involving activities sponsored by the organizations listed in the approved community service organization file.
+- Obtain advance approval from the guidance counselor or a school administrator for all service experiences except those sponsored by the organizations listed in the approved community service organization file located in the counselor's office. - Obtain a time card from the school counselor before completing the service. - Ask the site supervisor to sign the timecard after each session worked. - Return the timecard to the school counselor to be placed in the student's community service file so the file may be updated. - Arrange his/her own service experiences not involving activities sponsored by the organizations listed in the approved community service organization file. - Community service must be done with an organization such as your Church, Blue Valley Community Action, Shickley Community Foundation, etc. Helping family, friends, or neighbors is not considered community service.